Zachary-Harrison/WordHunt/README.md

     ```bash
     java -jar WordHunt.jar -f [path_to_file]
     ```
-> $\color{lightgreen} \text{Tip}$: For irregularly shaped puzzle, choose the smallest width and height that fits and run the program.
+> **Tip**: For irregularly shaped puzzle, choose the smallest width and height that fits and run the program.
 When you reach a coordinate that should be empty, press enter instead of typing a letter.

 ## Board File Format